motib/surprises/README.md

 **Spanish**

-The translation was prepared using DeepL and edited by Abraham Arcavi.
-You can download the PDF from this repository.
+This translation was prepared using DeepL and edited by Abraham Arcavi.

 **German**

-Open access book published by Springer-Nature.
-Copyright 2025 by Mordechai Ben-Ari, Creative Commons Attribution.
+Published by Springer.
+Copyright 2025 by
+Mordechai Ben-Ari, Creative Commons Attribution.
 Download PDF and order the printed book at [SpringerLink](https://link.springer.com/book/10.1007/978-3-031-76041-9).
-Note: The edited published is somewhat different from the LaTeX source code here.
+The published book has some editing differences the LaTeX source code in the repository.

 **Hebrew**

 I wrote the translation which was edited by Rachel Zaks.
-You can download the PDF from this repository.

 ## Contents